Whitby, Ontario: Amalgamation

 In 1968, the Town of Whitby and Township of Whitby amalgamated to form the current municipality.
 Planning for the construction of a town hall intended to centralize municipal staff working in satellite offices began in 1970 under mayor Des Newman.
 Construction began on the Raymond Moriyama designed building in 1975; it was opened by Mayor Jim Gartshore on January 8, 1977.

-Municipal boundaries were not changed during the 1974 formation of Durham Region, and remain to this day.
+Municipal boundaries were not changed during the 1974 formation of the Regional Municipality of Durham (colloquially known as Durham Region), and remain to this day.
 Today, Whitby is the seat of government in Durham Region.
-It is commonly considered part of the Greater Toronto Area, although statistically it belongs to the greater Oshawa Metropolitan Area.
-They are both in the eastern part of the Golden Horseshoe region.

 Geography

 Whitby borders Ajax to the west, Pickering to the northwest, the Township of Scugog to the north, and Oshawa to the east.
 Since at least the mid-1990s, the development of subdivisions to accommodate population growth has proceeded in a mostly northward direction, including development in Brooklin.
+To the south is Lake Ontario.